chandracec/Stacklab_Assign/readme.md

 ## Introduction

- ### This is  a Node.js-based platform that empowers users to create, manage, and interact with blog posts.
+This is  a Node.js-based platform that empowers users to create, manage, and interact with blog posts.
 With robust CRUD operations, input validation, and middleware for enhanced functionality, this  application ensures a seamless and secure blogging experience.
 The implementation of request logging and error handling adds efficiency, while hashed author names and a simple authentication mechanism prioritize data security.

-Explore the Swagger documentation to get started and unleash the potential of this versatile blogging platform.
+### Explore the Swagger documentation to get started and unleash the potential of this versatile blogging platform.

+### An additional API has been built  GET/logs that gives logs in paginated format
 ## Setup

 1. **Initialize a new Node.js project:**